 By default, when a user adds a project to FOSSA, they will be automatically subscribed to email notifications for new issues.
 This behavior can be configured under Project > Settings > Notifications:

 Alternatively you can set up alerts through:

-If you've integrated the FOSSA plugin into your CI, you can use it to fail or control your build status based off of FOSSA issue status.
-Out of the box, FOSSA's plugin will automatically achieve this behavior with the
+If you've integrated the FOSSA CLI into your CI, you can use it to fail or control your build status based off of FOSSA issue status.
+Out of the box, FOSSA's CLI will automatically achieve this behavior with the

 fossa test command.

 Documentation for installation and configuration is available for many CI systems under the "Integrations" directory.
 Once installed, you can configure your pass/fail status directly in the CI or under Account Settings > Organization > Project > General:

 If your project is a Github Project, you can enable FOSSA to provide Github Status Checks on commits and Pull Requests: